Python API#

 - Return type:

 A class to store times or discretised distributions of times for node ids.
 For nodes with fixed times, only a single time value needs to be stored.
-For non-fixed nodes, an array of len(timepoints) probabilies is required.
+For non-fixed nodes, an array of either len(timepoints) probabilties or a set of (gamma) distribution parameters is required.

 Note